Jorge Porcel: Television career

-Porcel had many TV hit shows as well, including Operación Ja Ja (both the 1960s original and the 1980s remake) and Polémica en el bar (Debate at the Café), where he had celebrated moments of comedy with fellow comedian Juan Carlos Altavista.
+Porcel had many hit TV shows as well, including Operación Ja Ja (both the 1960s original and the 1980s remake) and Polémica en el bar (Debate at the Café), where he had celebrated moments of comedy with fellow comedian Juan Carlos Altavista.
 Most of these TV efforts were linked to the Sofovich brothers.
 He also did Las Gatitas Y Ratones de Porcel (Little Cats & Mice of Porcel).

 After he retired from filming movies in Argentina, he moved to Miami, where he starred in a risqué late-night variety show named A la cama con Porcel (To Bed with Porcel) on the Telemundo network, and was given a cameo in Hollywood production Carlito's Way.
 A La Pasta con Porcel is a restaurant in Miami Beach opened by Porcel and named after his popular television show.

 Porcel's health deteriorated with time, due to his struggles with obesity and diabetes, to the point of ending up using a wheelchair in his later years.
 He toured during 1999 through Latin America to promote his autobiography Laughs, Applause and Tears.
 By this time, he had also become a born again Christian.

 Porcel died in a hospital in Miami after a gallbladder surgery at the age of 69.
 His body was flown to Argentina and buried at the Chacarita Cemetery.